Bariona/peaCore/docs/notes.md

 - scause: When a trap is taken into S-mode, scause is written with a code indicating the event that caused the trap.

+---

+Machine Mode Interruption:

+- `mstatus`: Interrupt-enable bits, MIE, SIE, and UIE, are provided for each privilege mode.

+    When a hart is executing in privilege mode $x$, interrupts are enabled when $x$IE=1.
+Interrupts for lower privilege modes are **always disabled**, whereas interrupts for higher privilege modes are **always enabled**.

+  `mie`, `mip`:  Only the bits corresponding to lower-privilege software interrupts (USIP, SSIP), timer interrupts (UTIP, STIP), and external interrupts (UEIP, SEIP),  in `mip` are writable through this CSR address; the remaining bits are read-only.

+  similar to `mie`, which stands for enable bit.

+    `mcause`: similar to `scause`.

+**By default, all traps at any privilege level are handled in machine mode,**

+Solution: `medeleg`, `mideleg` (exception, interruption delegation)

+---

 - sscratch: is used to hold a pointer to the hart-local supervisor context while the hart is executing user code.